 - Organised criminal group − A group of individuals for whom involvement in crime is for personal gain (financial or otherwise).
 For most, however, crime is their 'occupation'.
 These groups operate almost exclusively in the grey and illegal marketplace where market transactions are totally unregulated by the law.

-- Gang – Relatively durable group who have a collective identity and meet frequently.
+- 'Street' Gang – Relatively durable group who have a collective identity and meet frequently.
 They are predominantly street-based groups of young people who see themselves (and are seen by others) as a discernible group for whom crime and violence is integral to the group's identity.

 - Peer group – A relatively small, unorganised and transient group composed of peers who share the same space and a common history.
 Involvement in crime will be mostly non-serious in nature and not integral to the identity of the group.
 School children will usually be part of a peer group.

 There is often a distinct but fluid hierarchy in gangs, with individuals moving up and down the structure over time, with seniority arising from length of service in the gang.
 Rather than specifying what role a young person is playing in the gang, the guidance refers to those already involved in gangs and those at risk of becoming involved in gangs or being affected by gang-related activity.

 Risks to young person of being involved in a gang

 The statutory guidance, Safeguarding children and young people who may be affected by gang activity, outlines the risks of gang-related activity: